weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "Peter," she said thoughtfully, "what do you want to do when you grow up?"

-"Oh, I don't know," her nephew replied, temporarily remov<span id="calibre_link-77" page-number="34" page-name="Page:There Is Confusion.djvu/40" page-index="40"
-page-quality="3" title="Page:There_Is_Confusion.djvu/40"></span>ing his
-gaze from the window-pane where it had been glued for twenty minutes.
+"Oh, I don't know," her nephew replied, temporarily removing his gaze from the window-pane where it had been glued for twenty minutes.
 "I'm not bothered about that, Aunt Susan.
 You see the world owes me a living."